gmac/sass-thematic/README.md

 ### 3. Prune

-Now we traverse the parsed AST, dropping any rulesets and/or declarations that do not implement a theme variable (dropped syntax is replaced by a comment).
+Now Sass Thematic traverses the parsed AST, dropping any rulesets and/or declarations that do not implement a theme variable (dropped syntax is replaced by a comment).
 This pruning accounts for `@include`, `@extend`, and many other inflected rule dependencies.
 This results in a minimal Sass file that can be compiled with new theme variables prepended:

 ```css
 // varsfile